algosup/2023-2024-project-4-sportshield-team-2/Documents/Management/WeeklyReports/mainWeeklyReport.md

     - Analyse the call for tender

 2. Documents
-    - Functional specifications are well advanced.
+    - The functional specifications are well advanced.
-    - The Project charter is done.
+    - The project charter is complete.
-    - The Test plan is started.
+    - The test plan has been started.
-    - The Technical specifications document is started.
+    - The user manual has been started.
-    - The User manual is started.
+    - The RACI matrix has been created.
-    - The RACI matrix is created.
+    - The technical specifications document has been started.

 3. Hardware components
     - The team has received all the hardware components.